docstring-inheritance is a Python package that eliminates the need to write and maintain duplicate docstrings.

 custom_inherit:

-started as fork of this project before being re-written,
+docstring-inherit started as fork of this project before being re-written,

 we thank its author.